hauke96/master-thesis/README.md

 # Master thesis

-This repositoty contains all content for my master thesis.
+This repository contains all content for my master thesis.

 ## Folder structure

-* `code`: Contains all source code files regarding the C# project.
+* [`code`](./code) contains all source code files regarding the C# project.

+## Documentation

+See the following files for more details about the algorithm, design decisions and more:

+* [TERMINOLOGY.md](./TERMINOLOGY.md) contains definition for certain terms used in other documentation and the code.
+* [DESIGN_DECISIONS.md](./DESIGN_DECISIONS.md) describes several decisions on things like data structures and optimizations as well as possible alternatives and implementations that are no longer used.
+* [ALGORITHMS.md](./ALGORITHMS.md) gives an overview on the main algorithms used.